tofaruk/mvc-skeleton/README.md

 # Simple MVC Framework
-This is a MVC framework, will help to start a small application.
+This is a very simple MVC framework, Which will help you to create a small application.
+In this framework i added very few number of open source packages so its not that powerful but you can easily add new open source package very based on your need.

+#### How to install
+* Prerequisites : php and mysql installed
+* Run `composer install && composer dump-autoload -o`
+* Run `cp config/config.dist.php config/config.php`
+* Add database credentials in `config/config.php`
+* Find database with sample data here `db/simple-mvc-framework.sql`
+* Run this command in project directory `php -S localhost:8080 -t public/`

 ## Controllers
 You can create a controller class in `src/Controller/` directory which will extends `App\Core\BaseController`.